 Create GPO to push Azure URLs to your users’ Internet Zone Settings

 As you can see we are using a different UPN for on-premise and this is different from the cloud UPN.
 To fix this issue, you need to use GPO to push some Azure URLs to your users’ internet zone settings and to ensure AAD is able to process the Kerberos ticket.
-For more details on GPOs, see the following links.
-I have created a lot of articles on GPO.

 This step ensures that the domain-joined computer automatically sends a Kerberos ticket to Azure AD when it’s connected to the corporate network.